Art Exhibition

 Paul Wyer

 Naturalist and wildlife photographer based in Cambridgeshire.
 Paul is a public engagement officer for the Beds, Cambs & Northants Wildlife Trust.
-His beautiful photographs capture fleeting moments of the wildlife that inhabit amazing locations in Cambridgeshire and surrounding counties.
-He has a wealth of knowledge, which he is enthusiastic about sharing with others so that we can all learn how to experience the wonders that exist in our local countryside.
+His beautiful work captures fleeting moments of wildlife in amazing locations.
+He has a wealth of knowledge, which he loves to share so that we can all learn how to experience the wonders in our local countryside.

 Darryl Nantais